JanisM91/robertalab-nao/README.md

 ### TODO

-* The transfer can be done via SSH.
+* ~~The transfer can be done via SSH.
 The ftp part is not necessary and should therefore be deleted.
-The method 'sshcommand' has to be extended.
+The method 'sshcommand' has to be extended.~~ **DONE**
+* String for file copying over SSH/SCP should be generated out of variables
+* information about host and user should be obtained from robotconfiguration
 * The transferred files should be checked.
 (Maybe via MD5) Method is implemented but not used yet.
 * improve the random token generation
 * make the connection compatible to robertalab